 Role of Snippets and Directives in Robots Meta Tag:

-The robots tag is not only to control indexing and allow crawlers to follow the link.
-It also helps in maintaining the visibility of snippets in SERP.
+The robots tag is not only to control indexing and allow crawlers to follow the link but also helps in maintaining the visibility of snippets in SERP.

 Here are the most common snippet directives used in meta robots tag.